 - Add to the hot skillet and cook, stirring occasionally, until browned on all sides and cooked to your liking.

-- To make the garlic butter, melt the butter in a small bowl and whisk in the minced garlic, garlic powder, and parsley.
+- To make the garlic butter, melt the butter in a small bowl and whisk in the minced garlic, garlic salt, and parsley.

-- Serve garlic butter with the steak for dipping or drizzle the butter over the steak bites before serving.
+- Serve garlic butter with the steak for dipping.

 Nutrition Information: